Asimawad/My-progress/README.md

-# Mini projects i've done during online courses
+## Mini projects i've done during online courses

-in this Repo i want to document my learning journey by uploading the interesting projects i have done (':
+# i want to document my learning journey
+uploading the interesting projects i have done
+,some of them are boring but i'll upload everything (':